Does Closing a Credit Card Hurt Your Credit Score?

 Is it better to cancel unused credit cards or keep them?

 In many scenarios, it’s preferable to just keep your credit card accounts open, even if you don’t regularly use them.
-This allows your average age of accounts to increase and also lowers your utilization ratio by having access to a higher total of overall available credit.
-Both of these factors can help raise your credit score.
+This allows your average age of accounts to increase and also lowers your utilization ratio by having access to a higher total of available credit.
+Both of these factors can help build your credit score.

 Does closing a credit card with a zero balance affect your credit score?